Skye Houston: The Story of Joyride

 Well thank you so much for spending the time to chat to us Skye, wishing you all the best for the new song, and we definitely look forward to catching up again once the EP comes out too!

-Since speaking to Skye, we are delighted to share the news that Joyride continues to flourish as music fans really connect with this powerful and engaging song, The official music video to Joyride will be available soon and is definitely not to be missed!
+Since speaking to Skye, we are delighted to share the news that Joyride continues to flourish as music fans really connect with this powerful and engaging song.
 She may be a new comer, but if your looking for some fresh new music to leave you thirsty for more, then Skye Houston is the name for you!

 To stay connected visit: